-When you finished running the previous task, the pane progressed to the next task.
-Step 2, Modify Ground Elevation Surface, is optional.
-To check if you need it, you'll inspect the attribute table and elevation settings of the Portland_Buildings layer.
+When you finished running the previous task, the pane progressed to the next task, Modify Ground Elevation Surface, which is optional.
+To check if you need to run this process, you will inspect the attribute table and elevation settings of the Portland_Buildings layer.

 - In the Catalog pane, expand the Roof_Form_Extraction folder and double-click City_Data.gdb.
 Drag Portland_Buildings onto the map.

 Notice that some of the building footprints are partially covered by the ground surface, especially near the river.